Mail Code: 94305-2160

 Declaring the Major

+The program offers a Bachelor of Arts and Bachelor of Science in Human Biology.
 A prospective major must consult with the student and faculty advisers to obtain detailed information about the program and guidance in the development of an individual course of study.

 At the time the major is declared, the student must submit a written statement (3-5 pages) of academic and long-term goals and the proposed list of courses satisfying the requirements for the major.
 The proposal is then reviewed by the student advisers who help identify an appropriate faculty adviser.
-Final approval of the proposed course of study rests with the faculty adviser.

 Students who plan to pursue graduate work should be aware of the admission requirements of the schools to which they intend to apply.
 Early planning is advisable to guarantee completion of major and graduate school requirements.